 A SARC has specially trained staff who can discuss all the options with you, so you can make your own choices.

 SARC staff will support you whether or not you want to make a police report.
 They're committed to making sure you get the support and information you need, whatever you decide to do.
-They always follow safeguarding procedures to ensure the safety and wellbeing of all clients.
+They always follow safeguarding procedures to ensure the safety and wellbeing of all of their clients.

 An Independent Sexual Violence Advisor (ISVA) supports victims of sexual violence.
 They'll make sure you have the best possible advice about: